Frequently Asked Questions

 What is Google Chrome for Enterprise?
 Is it a different build than the Google Chrome I install from google.com?

 Google Chrome for Enterprise is just Google Chrome.
 Every Google Chrome has the same features, so it's equivalent to the Google Chrome you can download from google.com.

 What enterprise features does Chrome offer?

-Support for group policy (the consumer version also honors any Chrome GPO/registry settings) and centralized configuration (list of supported policies here), a specialized MSI installer, and control over auto-update frequency.
+Support for (group) policy and centralized configuration (list of supported policies here), a specialized MSI installer, and control over auto-update frequency.

 Does Google Chrome support enterprise features on all platforms?

 Do you have an offline installer or an MSI?

 Yes.
 You can download the latest MSI here.

 Can I roll back Google Chrome to a previous version?